Strains with high levels of cannabidiol (CBD) are now available in a number of countries.

-CBD is one of more than 60 chemical compounds found in marijuana, called cannabinoids.
+CBD is one of more than 85 chemical compounds found in marijuana, called cannabinoids.

 Charlotte’s Web (20% CBD)

 In 2011, the Stanley brothers from Colorado developed a variety of marijuana that was high in CBD and low in THC for people suffering from cancer.
-But after stopping the unrelenting seizures of a 3-year-old girl, the siblings realized a unique benefit of the high-CBD strain.
+But after stopping the unrelenting seizures of a 5 year-old girl, the siblings realized a unique benefit of the high-CBD strain.
 The girl’s name was Charlotte, and the strain was dubbed “Charlotte’s Web”.

 Charlotte’s Web is believed to be the highest CBD strain in the world.
 It contains 20% CBD and less than 0.5% THC.

 After pharmaceutical options and diet changes failed to control the illness, the family made the decision to try medical marijuana.
 Despite some concern about her young age, the Stanley brothers decided to give Charlotte an opportunity to try an oil-based extract made from the unique strain — with great success.

 Soon parents from all over the country were flocking to Colorado to try this unconventional medication for their own children’s epilepsy.
 Results were mixed; Charlotte’s Web helped some epileptic children but not others.

 Avidekel (15.8-16.3% CBD)

 Another high-CBD strain called Avidekel was developed in Israel, the brain child of breeders working for a goverment-licensed cannabis company called Tikum Olam.
 Avidekel contains 0% THC and 15.8 to 16.3% CBD.